 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred H.B.
-No. 1678, H.D.
-1, entitled:
+Your Committee on Judiciary and Labor, to which was referred H.B.
+No. 1726 entitled:

-"A BILL FOR AN ACT RELATING TO MUSICAL PERFORMANCES,"
+"A BILL FOR AN ACT RELATING TO MURDER,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Department of Commerce and Consumer Affairs and one individual.
+Your Committee received testimony in support of this measure from eight individuals.
+Your Committee received comments on this measure from the Department of the Prosecuting Attorney, City and County of Honolulu.

 Accordingly, your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1678, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1678, H.D.
-1, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1726, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1726, S.D.
+1, and be placed on the calendar for Third Reading.